Aliases for CDC25C Gene

-This gene is highly conserved during evolution and it plays a key role in the regulation of cell division.
-The encoded protein is a tyrosine phosphatase and belongs to the Cdc25 phosphatase family.
-It directs dephosphorylation of cyclin B-bound CDC2 and triggers entry into mitosis.
-It is also thought to suppress p53-induced growth arrest.
-Multiple alternatively spliced transcript variants of this gene have been described, however, the full-length nature of many of them is not known. [provided by RefSeq, Jul 2008]
+This gene encodes a conserved protein that plays a key role in the regulation of cell division.
+The encoded protein directs dephosphorylation of cyclin B-bound CDC2 and triggers entry into mitosis.
+It also suppresses p53-induced growth arrest.
+Multiple alternatively spliced transcript variants of this gene have been described. [provided by RefSeq, Dec 2015]

 GeneCards Summary for CDC25C Gene

 CDC25C (Cell Division Cycle 25C) is a Protein Coding gene.
-Diseases associated with CDC25C include glucose-6-phosphate dehydrogenase deficiency and malaria.
-Among its related pathways are Akt Signaling and ERK Signaling.
+Diseases associated with CDC25C include Plague and Ataxia-Telangiectasia.
+Among its related pathways are Cell Cycle Checkpoints and Cell cycle Role of 14-3-3 proteins in cell cycle regulation.
 GO annotations related to this gene include protein kinase binding and WW domain binding.
 An important paralog of this gene is CDC25A.

 UniProtKB/Swiss-Prot for CDC25C Gene